-In order to determine if the direct (DEM) or indirect (non-DEM) election of a local government mayor has a significant impact on the expenditure incurred by the local governments, data from the 152 ‘general purpose’ NSW local governments over the period 2012 to 2016 was collected.
+In order to determine if the direct (DEM) or indirect (non-DEM) election of a local government Mayor has a significant impact on the expenditure incurred by the local governments, data from the 152 ‘general purpose’ NSW local governments over the period 2012 to 2016 was collected.

-As the analysis employs panel data, a multiple regression model employing either fixed effects or random effects was indicated.
+As the analysis uses panel data, a multiple regression model employing either fixed effects or random effects was indicated.
 Whilst both models provide relatively good estimates on average (Drew and Dollery, 2016) the models differ in that the former accounts for the differences between local governments through the use of individual intercept terms, whilst the latter incorporates these differences into the composite error term (µ).
 In general, the fixed effects model can always be used to estimate the empirical relationship between the regressor and regressand albeit at the cost of inefficiency in the model through larger variances, and the inability to incorporate time-invariant variables.
 The random effects model, although it is the more efficient alternative and can incorporate time-invariant variables (especially important in this case given that DEM status is close to time invariant), can produce inconsistent results if the composite error term is correlated with the explanatory variables (Drew and Dollery, 2016).
 To determine if this correlation exists, a Hausman test was conducted (Kennedy, 2003).
 Upon obtaining favourable results (p=0.1563>0.05), a random effects model was employed.
 The final model specification has been presented below:

 Eit=αit+β1Mit+β2Xit+μit i=1…152 t=1…5

 in which E is the local government operational expenditure per assessment, M is a dummy variable where a value of 0 is assigned to local governments which have non-DEM and a value of 1 is assigned to local governments with DEMs, X is a vector of control variables which can influence local government expenditure (see Table 1 below for the variables employed) and µ is an independently and identically distributed random error term.
-The subscript it is used to identify the i-th local government and t-th year.
+The subscripts (i, t) are used to identify the ith local government and tth year.
 Natural log transformation were required to control for skewness in several of the variables (see Table 1).
 The descriptive statistics for these variables have been provided in Table 1:

 [PLEASE INSERT TABLE 1 HERE]

-The data for the operational expenditure was obtained from the individual audited local government statements.
+Data for operational expenditure was obtained from the individual audited local government financial statements.
 The data relating to the proportion of ATSI and NESB persons, the median wage, the percentage of individuals under 15, and the percentage of persons receiving the aged pension, disability support pension and Newstart allowance has been collected from the Australian Bureau of Statistics (ABS) National Regional Profile (ABS, 2017a) and the ABS (2017b) Data by Region.
-The length of roads maintained by individual local governments and the quantum of financial assistance grants (which are Federal funds allocated to local governments according to a formula) was obtained from the Local Government Grants Commission’s (2016) annual report whilst the assessment data was compiled from the Office of Local Government’s (2016) Your Council Reports.
+The length of roads maintained by individual local governments and the quantum of financial assistance grants (which are Federal funds allocated to local governments according to a formula) was obtained from the Local Government Grants Commission’s (2016) annual report whilst assessment data was compiled from the Office of Local Government’s (2016) Your Council Reports.
 The assessment growth and population density variables were calculated manually.
-To determine the municipalities with a DEM model, the mayoral election status for individual councils was obtained from the Electoral Commission NSW (ECNSW, 2017).
+To determine the municipalities with a DEM model, the mayoral election data for individual local governments was obtained from the Electoral Commission NSW (ECNSW, 2017).

+The control variables selected are largely consistent with the existing (predominantly American) empirical literature, although a number of changes have been made to account for the unique nature of the Australian local government system, and we detail these main differences below.